The Early Years

 While shopping his record in Cannes, France during MIDEM (a music business conference) Rusty was asked to seriously consider forming a group.
 Upon returning to the USA and after a few meetings with some talented friends, THE BOYS BAND was formed.
 Within two years the group was recording their debut album for Elektra/Asylum Records at CARIBOU RANCH in Nederland, Colorado (among stellar artists to record there were CHICAGO, ELTON JOHN, JOE WALSH, SUPERTRAMP, and EARTH WIND & FIRE).

 The album yielded a Top 40 single and the first music video for MTV produced in Nashville in 1982 (“Runner”).
 However, because of lack of record label enthusiasm, the group disbanded in 1984.
-(But you can’t keep a good album down: In October 2016, THE BOYS BAND album was re-released by Warner Brothers Records in Japan, and as of 2022, it is still available on Amazon).
+(But you can’t keep a good album down: In October 2016, THE BOYS BAND album was re-released by Warner Brothers Records in Japan, and as of this writing, is still available on Amazon).

 From a Gold Record - to GoldenSpeer - to The GOLDENS

-In 1984, Rusty received an RIAA Gold Record for his songwriting contributions on the Oak Ridge Boys album "Bobbie Sue".
+In 1984, Rusty was just 24 when he received an RIAA Gold Record for his songwriting contributions on the Oak Ridge Boys album "Bobbie Sue".
 This recognition encouraged Rusty to quickly begin writing songs with another child of the gospel music industry: Marc Speer, who was a 3rd generation musician (his grandparents and parents founded the legendary SPEER FAMILY).

 In 1985, Rusty and Marc founded the group GOLDEN SPEER (which by now included brother Chris Golden on lead vocal) and headed to Muscle Shoals, Alabama where they would record a project for CBS Records.
 It was produced by Muscle Shoals Rhythm Section alumni Roger Hawkins and David Hood.